Fall of the Western Roman Empire: Settlement of 418: barbarians within the empire

+Under Valentinian III (425–455)

-421–433: Renewed dissension after the death of Constantius, partial loss of the Diocese of Africa
+Fallout of Constantius' death: civil war, and partial loss of the Diocese of Africa (421–433)

 Constantius died in 421, after only seven months as Augustus.
 He had been careful to make sure that there was no successor in waiting, and his own children were far too young to take his place.
 Honorius was unable to control his own court, and the death of Constantius initiated more than ten years of instability.
 Initially Galla Placidia sought Honorius's favour in the hope that her son might ultimately inherit.
 Other court interests managed to defeat her, and she fled with her children to the Eastern court in 422.
 Honorius himself died, shortly before his thirty-ninth birthday, in 423.
 After some months of intrigue, the patrician Castinus installed Joannes as Western Emperor, but the Eastern Roman government proclaimed the child Valentinian III instead, his mother Galla Placidia acting as regent during his minority.
 Once again a civil war took place.
 Joannes had few troops of his own.
 He sent Aetius to raise help from the Huns.
 An Eastern army landed in Italy, captured Joannes, cut his hand off, abused him in public, and killed him with most of his senior officials.
 Aetius returned, three days after Joannes' death, at the head of a substantial Hunnic army which made him the most powerful general in Italy.
 After some fighting, Placidia and Aetius came to an agreement; the Huns were paid off and sent home, while Aetius received the position of magister militum.